 According to a recent study by Indeed, expectations around job satisfaction have increased over the last five years.
 Almost all (97%) of respondents felt like happiness at work is possible and said that job satisfaction was more important than any other factor when looking for a new position.

-How satisfying are the UK employees in their jobs?
+How satisfied are the UK employees with their jobs?
 Let's dive right in.

 Top Ten UK Job Satisfaction Statistics